-This is a move that has been welcomed by many and could in fact possibly become the new way of working going forward.
+This is a move that has been welcomed by many and could in fact possibly become the new normal way of working going forward.

-But with both a home workstation and an office workstation, people run the risk of not having the appropriate equipment at either and taking the ‘makeshift’ approach, using whatever they have available to set up their desk.
+But with both a home workstation and an office workstation, people run the risk of not having the appropriate equipment at either and taking the ‘makeshift’ approach, using whatever they have available to set up their desks.
 This can lead to potential musculoskeletal aches and pains and a subsequent reduction in productivity, an increase in absenteeism and presenteeism as well as lower staff morale.

 We have seen a huge increase in the number of people suffering from musculoskeletal problems since working from home.
 Research carried out by health and safety consultancy firm, Arinite, showed that 37.7 per cent of musculoskeletal cases reported in 2020 were work-related, compared to just 1.42 per cent of workers experiencing these problems in 2019.
-The research also highlighted that working at a keyboard-led to 11.3 per cent of cases – the third biggest cause of work-related musculoskeletal conditions
+The research also highlighted that working at a keyboard led to 11.3 per cent of cases – the third biggest cause of work-related musculoskeletal conditions.

 Wherever you are working, your employer has a duty of care under the Health and Safety at Work Act 1974 to manage the well-being of all employees.

 And, according to the Health and Safety Executive (HSE) “where employers decide to make working from home arrangements permanent, they should explain how to carry out full workstation assessments and provide workers with appropriate equipment and advice on control measures.”

 This means, if hybrid working has been introduced, all employees may need an ergonomic assessment at both workstations to determine if their work environments are appropriate for their role and that they have the correct display screen equipment to minimise the risk of posture-related ill health.